 PPC and SEO, in combination, is the most effective Online Marketing Campaign

-Before starting a Google Ads Campaign, we strongly recommend getting your site optimized because Google Ads have a similar algorithm to organic campaigns.
-The biggest difference is the auction and pay-per-click integration but consider this: Google's objective is one and the same for both Organic and Paid Ads and that is to be able to serve landing pages that satisfy the User's query!
+Before starting a Google Ads Campaign, we strongly recommend getting your website optimized because Google Ads has a similar algorithm to organic rankings.
+The biggest difference is the auction and pay-per-click integration but consider this: Google’s objective is one and the same for both Organic and Paid Ads and that is to be able to serve landing pages that satisfy the User’s query!
 Essentially, it means that the entirety of your website should be able to satisfy User and Search Engine requirements.
 These requirements include:

 - Relevancy and Timeliness

 - Quality of Content or EAT (Expertise, Authority, and Trustworthiness)

 - User-friendly metrics such as Page Speed, Mobile-responsiveness and more recently Core Web Vitals

 When your website is optimized, then these requirements are automatically satisfied.
 Without Optimization, your landing pages will not be able to satisfy these requirements.

 In running a Pay-Per-Click Campaign, one of the most important metrics is Quality Scores.
 When your landing pages are optimized, they will get high-quality scores.
 This metric helps determine where you land on the auction block and how much you pay per click / per thousand views.
 A Quality Score is one of the top three important metrics of running a successful Google Ads Campaign.

 On Google Ads, a Marketing budget determines the duration of a Campaign so the lower cost per click, the longer your campaign will run.
 So this metric is more important to the Company because it affects the bottom line.